zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

 When you are finished with network testing using QEMU, you should stop any daemons or helpers started in the initial steps, to avoid possible networking or routing problems such as address conflicts in local network interfaces.
-For example, you definitely need to stop them if you switch from testing networking with QEMU to using real hardware.
-For example, there was a report of an airport WiFi connection not working during travel due to an address conflict.
+For example, stop them if you switch from testing networking with QEMU to using real hardware, or to return your host laptop to normal WiFi use.

-To stop the daemons, just press Ctrl+C in the corresponding terminal windows (you need to stop both ``loop-slip-tap.sh`` and ``loop-socat.sh``).
+To stop the daemons, press Ctrl+C in the corresponding terminal windows (you need to stop both ``loop-slip-tap.sh`` and ``loop-socat.sh``).

 Setting up Zephyr and NAT/masquerading on QEMU host to access Internet
 **********************************************************************

-To access the Internet from a Zephyr application using IPv4, a gateway should be set via DHCP or configured manually.
+To access the internet from a Zephyr application using IPv4, a gateway should be set via DHCP or configured manually.
 For applications using the :ref:`net_app_api` facility (with the config option :option:`CONFIG_NET_APP` enabled),